Distinguished Contributions to Teaching and Learning Awards Annual Recognition 2018

 Call for Nominations – Due February 20, 2018

-The Office of Academic Affairs and the Center for Teaching and Learning invite your nominations for the 2017 awards for Distinguished Contributions to Teaching and Learning.
+The Office of Academic Affairs and the Center for Teaching and Learning invite your nominations for the annual Distinguished Contributions to Teaching and Learning Awards.
 Augsburg annually recognizes individuals or groups that have made exemplary contributions to creating an engaging academic learning environment through awards for teaching, scholarship, or service.
-All faculty or full-time staff who have been employed at the college for at least three years are eligible for the awards.
+All faculty or full-time staff who have been employed at the university for at least three years are eligible for the awards.

-Please submit nominations using the online form by February 20, 2017.
+Please submit nominations using the online form (link temporarily closed – please check back) by February 20, 2018.

 Criteria for Evaluation.
-When making a nomination in one of the following areas, please consider how the nominee has made contributions to the college that go beyond the expectations of their position.
+When making a nomination in one of the following areas, please consider how the nominee has made contributions to the university that go beyond the expectations of their position.

 Teaching – Outstanding teaching encompasses many forms, pedagogies and is not restricted to the classroom.
 As such, nominations made in this category should demonstrate the nominee’s active engagement with students, creative approaches to instruction, ability to challenge students, and their overall passion for teaching.
 Up to two awards may be given in this category, one for full-time faculty and one for adjunct faculty (2 courses per term or less).

 Service – Nominations for this award should demonstrate the nominee’s impact on the college, community, or their discipline in a substantial and meaningful way.
 Nominees that impact the lives of students through supportive, thoughtful, and comprehensive mentoring and advising that go beyond the normal expectations of guiding students are eligible for this award.